 1649 DOWNING STREET

 (Parking in Rear of Building)

 "Planned Giving is a technique donors use to incorporate charitable donations as part of the donor’s overall financial and/or estate planning.
-Essentially, Planned Giving is a deliberate plan by the donor to maximize their charitable donations by structuring the donations to maximize tax deductions and to provide other valuable benefits to the donor and/or the donor’s family," he continues.
+Essentially, Planned Giving is a deliberate plan to maximize a donor’s charitable donations by structuring the donations to maximize tax deductions and to provide other valuable benefits to the donor and/or the donor’s family," he continues.

 Two Forms of Planned Giving

 - Legacy Giving - Occurs when the donor provides a charitable gift to be made after the donor’s death.
 Legacy giving, generally involves naming a charity in the donor’s will or trust, but it may also include designating a charity as a primary beneficiary of the donor’s retirement accounts or life insurance policies.

 - Planned Lifetime Giving - Occurs when the donor makes a direct gift of property other than cash to a charity or when the donor makes a charitable gift through the use of charitable trusts, charitable gift annuities, donor advised funds, or through a qualified charitable distribution from an IRA.